 They make it seem like the owner and designer of the company is reaching out directly to answer any questions that customers might have.

 Need an example of a cart abandonment email that is customized for first-time customers who are price sensitive?
 Take a look at Pinterest’s email:

-Face-to-face interactions are the basis for much of our personal fulfillment, as humans – but in this increasingly email-based world, using psychological principles to write abandoned cart emails can get you the desired outcome.
-Your customers receive hundreds of emails on a daily basis, without using the psychological triggers, we mentioned in this post, it will be difficult for you to convince customers to make a purchase.
+Face-to-face interactions are the basis for much of our personal fulfillment as humans – but in this increasingly email-based world, using psychological principles to write abandoned cart emails can get you the desired outcome.
+Your customers receive hundreds of emails daily.
+Without using the psychological triggers we mentioned in this post, it will be difficult for you to convince customers to purchase.

 Simba Dube is the Growth Marketing Manager at Invesp.
 He is passionate about marketing strategy, digital marketing, content marketing, and customer experience optimization.View All Posts By Simba Dube